dstackai/dstack/docs/docs/index.md

 </div>

 !!! info "NOTE:"
-    The YAML file allows you to configure hardware resources, set up the Python environment, pre-install packages, expose ports, and many more.
+    The YAML file support multiple providers and allows you to configure hardware resources, set up the Python environment, expose ports, configure cache, and many more.

 [//]: # (TODO: Currently, it's limited to the built-in VS Code, doesn't forward ports automatically, doesn't provide persistence of the storage, pre-installs packages on every run, and has other limitations)

-Now, you can launch the dev environment at any time using the `dstack run` command:
+Now, you can run the dev environment at any time using the `dstack run` command:

 <div class="termy">